 On a failed save, the creature is restrained as long as it remains in the webs or until it breaks free.

-A creature restrained by the webs can use its action to make an Acrobatics or Brawn check (its choice) against your spell save DC.
+A creature restrained by the webs can use an action to make an Acrobatics or Brawn check (its choice) against your spell save DC.
 If it succeeds, it is no longer restrained.

 The webs are flammable.
 Any 1.5-meter cube of webs exposed to fire burns away in 1 round, dealing 2d4 fire damage to any creature that starts its turn in the fire.